Planning of the January 6 United States Capitol attack: Planning of the attack

 The attack was carried out by a diverse coalition of Trump supporters including Oath Keepers, Proud Boys, Three-Percenter militia members, QAnon followers, and at least one bomber who remains unidentified.
-Leadership of both the Oath Keepers and the Proud Boys were later convicted of plotting a seditious conspiracy to use violence to interfere with the transfer of power, while the person or persons responsible for constructing and placing two pipe bombs are still wanted by law enforcement.
+Leadership of both the Oath Keepers and the Proud Boys were later convicted of plotting a seditious conspiracy to use violence to interfere with the transfer of power.
 Prior to January 6, there was a noticeable increase of traffic from militia discussion forums to an obscure website about the Capitol complex's underground tunnel system, prompting the site's owner to alert the FBI.

 Last Sons of Liberty, Rod of Iron Ministries, and Groyper Army were directly involved but non-conspiring groups.
 NSC-131 and Super Happy Fun America both were involved in the attack and allegedly conspired, though SHFA denies this.
 Multiple factions of the Three Percenters were also involved in the attack, including 'DC Brigade', 'Patriot Boys of North Texas', and 'B Squad'.
 The B Squad and DC Brigade conspired with the Proud Boys and Oath Keepers.